jtanderson2/azure-network-lab-building-blocks/s2svpn-onprem/README.md

 https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-highlyavailable

 **Build Connection on Azure Side**

-Replace CSR-PUBLIC-IP with the public IP assigned to the 'OnPrem' CSR.
+Replace CSR-PUBLIC-IP with the public IP assigned to the onprem CSR.

 <pre lang="...">
 # define additional azure-side variables (variables defined above are also used)